 - opiates e.g. morphine, fentanyl and codeine

-Other antidepressant medicines may interfere with AURORIX such as fluoxetine, fluvoxamine, paroxetine, sertraline, amitryptyline and nortriptyline, trimipramine and maprotiline, venlafaxine, clomipramine, citalopram and paroxetine.
+Other antidepressant medicines that may interfere with AURORIX include: fluoxetine, fluvoxamine, paroxetine, sertraline, amitriptyline and nortriptyline, trimipramine and maprotiline, venlafaxine, clomipramine, citalopram and paroxetine.

 Moclobemide may cause an additional drop in blood pressure if you are taking metoprolol.

 Your doctor or pharmacist has a complete list of medicines to avoid while taking AURORIX.